Skip to Main Content

 Minor in Business Administration for Mechanical Engineering

-The minor in Business Administration for Mechanical Engineering is the most popular minor for Mechanical Engineering students.
+The minor in Business Administration for Mechanical Engineering is a popular minor for Mechanical Engineering students.
 Many mechanical engineers are engaged in the enterprise of business.
 Therefore, a Minor in Business Administration for Mechanical Engineering often is a valuable credential.

 BACHELOR'S-TO-MASTER'S